 Are you worried that your teen may have anorexia?
-If so, have a healthcare professional examine her body weight or body mass index.
-If it is more than 15% below normal, she might have anorexia.
+If so, have a healthcare professional examine your child’s body weight or body mass index.
+If it is more than 15% below normal, anorexia might be a possibility.
+Don’t assume that a son cannot develop anorexia.
+While it is much more common in women than in men, it is a condition that afflicts both sexes.
+Here are some signs that may indicate your teen is suffering from anorexia:

 Teens with anorexia have a distorted body image, which causes them to believe that they are overweight even when they are very thin.
 They try to “fix” their perceived weight problem with extreme dieting, sometimes even to the point of self-starvation.
 They may also exercise compulsively.